 -M option.
 From the man page, The ’modifiable’ and ’write’ options will be unset, so that changes are not allowed and files can not be written.

 Unlike the above two options, this mode won’t let you edit files at all.
 It will show below error at the bottom when you enter INSERT mode.

 E21: Cannot make changes, 'modifiable' is off

 So you won’t be able to type in anything even you try INSERT mode.
 If you try to save the file with

 :w then it will show you below error :

 E142: File not written: Writing is disabled by 'write' option

-This makes it most secure way to open file in read only mode under vi to avoid accidental content alteration!
+This makes it the most secure way to open files in the read-only mode under vi to avoid accidental content alteration!